Jeanettehauw/Spam-Email-Detection/README.md

 │── README.md # Documentation</pre>

 ## ✨ Conclusion
-This project shows that **TF-IDF + Naive Bayes** is a simple yet powerful approach for sp
+This project shows that **TF-IDF + Naive Bayes** is a simple yet powerful approach for spam detection, achieving **97.57% accuracy** with lightweight computation.